kailash-manasarovar/statement/docs/timeline/2023/july.md

 - At one point, the man tells plate lady something, and her face looks horrified.
 - Plate lady's horrified expression is somehow exaggerated in the photo.

+### The guy at the Alhambra

+- The plate lady pictures stop completely and I start seeing a similar "set" of repeated pictures with a specific character.
+- This time, it's a man sitting at a bench with the Alhambra behind him in Granada.
+- The picture is viewable for a few weeks.
+- I see this man at the beach in September.

 ### Carmen

 - Results of this search always included a picture of a cartoon woman, Carmen.
 And they still do, even today.